Offensive into Swedish Pomerania (1659): Background

-In mid-July of 1658, Swedish preprarations were finished.
-On 6 August, around 60 cargo ships with an escort of 10 warhips sailed towards Korsør with 5,700 men onboard.
+In mid-July of 1658, Swedish preparations were finished.
+On 6 August, around 60 cargo ships with an escort of 10 warships sailed towards Korsør with 5,700 men onboard.
 They planned to quickly disembark and then move towards Copenhagen and take the Danish fleet stationed in its harbour.
-After besieging the city for months, the Swedes would lead an unsuccessful assault on 11 February 1659, during which around 2,000 Swedes died.
+After besieging the city for months, the Swedes led an unsuccessful assault on 11 February 1659, during which around 2,000 Swedes died.

 In June of the same year, an Austro-Danish force led by Raimondo Montecuccoli, and supported by a Dutch fleet, attempted to land on the island of Funen.
 Although being able to make their way up on the beach, the Dano-Austrian troops were soon repelled by Carl Gustaf Wrangel, who inflicted heavy casualties on the attackers.
-The elector of Brandenburg, Frederick William, soon suggested a new plan to land, but they were thwarted by the battle of Ebeltoft.
+The elector of Brandenburg, Frederick William, soon suggested a new plan to land, but they were thwarted by the Battle of Ebeltoft.

-In August, when the Austrians, Poles, and Brandenburgians gave up in their attempts to land on Funen, an army of 14,000 or 17,000 Austrians was assembled in mid-Summer in northern Silesia.
+In August, when the Austrians, Poles, and Brandenburgians gave up in their attempts to land on Funen, an army of 14,000 or 17,000 Austrians was assembled in northern Silesia.
 Their objective was to invade Swedish Pomerania, Sweden's most important possession in Germany.